zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

     end
 ```

 set method is interesting but a bit complicated.
 There are several forms to use the set method, which helps to explain it.
 First one is just `set :some_option, "some_value"`.
 It will just be translated to `set option, Proc.new{value}`, which is exactly the second form.
+A variation is passing a block to set like the following example.
+The `value` parameter defaults to self, and will be reassigned to the proc.

+set(:probability) { |value| condition { rand <= value } }

 For the second form, it open the singleton class of the current class.
 In the case our classic.rb, since set is delegated Sinatra::Application, it will define three new methods on Sinatra::Application using the `metadef` private class method on Sinatra::Base.
-The three class methods are used as setter, getter, and question mark method.
-The getter is lazy evaluated, meaning content of the block is used as the method body and isn't called until the getter is called.
-The question mark method uses double bang to get the true/false value based on the truth of the result of the getter method.
-The third form is that when the setter is already defined by previous calls to the set method, then when we use set method in the first form it doesn't go through the second form and defines the getter setter and question mark element again; instead it just used the already defined setter.
+In metadef, (class << self; self; end) opens the singleton class of Sinatra::Base and defines methods there.
+Just remember sinatra settings are defined on Sinatra::Base and not on our app.

 ```ruby
     def metadef(message, &block)